The Page or Article type in your Schema settings

 ReportA report, such as a white paper.

-Our default settings are suitable for most websites, but those defaults can be altered for each specific post type on your website.
-E.g., you may wish to automatically set the default Article type on all of your Posts to be ‘Social Media Posting’.
+Our default settings are suitable for most websites, but you can change these defaults for each specific post type on your website.

 Warning: Setting invalid options can cause validation errors

-For example, Google expects a FAQPage to contain a series of questions, in a specific format.
-If you describe a normal page as a FAQPage without also including a series of questions and answers with the correct structured markup, this may result in errors or unexpected behaviors.
+For example, Google expects a FAQPage to contain a series of questions in a specific format.
+If you describe a normal page as a FAQPage without including a series of questions and answers with the correct structured markup, this may result in errors or unexpected behaviors.

 Did this article answer your question?